pinecone-io/canopy/docs/library.md

 The idea behind Resin library is to provide a framework to build AI applications on top of Pinecone as a long memory storage for you own data.
 Resin library designed with the following principles in mind:

 - **Easy to use**: Resin is designed to be easy to use.
 It is well packaged and can be installed with a single command.
 - **Modularity**: Resin is built as a collection of modules that can be used together or separately.
-For example, you can use the `chat_engine` module to build a chatbot on top of your data, or you can use the `knowledge_base` module to store and search your data.
+For example, you can use the `chat_engine` module to build a chatbot on top of your data, or you can use the `knowledge_base` module to directly store and search your data.
 - **Extensibility**: Resin is designed to be extensible.
 You can easily add your own components and extend the functionality.
 - **Production ready**: Resin designed to be production ready, tested, well documented, maintained and supported.
 - **Open source**: Resin is open source and free to use.
 It built in partnership with the community and for the community.